Mehedi001/mexican-chefs-client/Readme.md

 *   User Registration Available.
 If Register use with their email or google mail or via github, some extra feature found in this awesome website.
 *   If AnyOne Want to bookmarked there favourite recipe they can hit the heart icon it's will be added to favorite recipe state.
 *   This Website Have Blog Section, There is some question & Answer for new Developer this question is so many important for interview.
+*   Gallery section added.
+This have some great photo of Mexico Culture, Mexico Food & Popular Place.
+*   Chef Training course Section added. if anyone want to be a chef.
+This Website have awesome course for newbies.
+Course will be coming soon.
+*   Private Route set for Login User(if login then see recipe details)